campagnola/coorx/README.md

 Coorx
 ==========

-Object-oriented linear and nonlinear coordinate system transforms.
+A dynamic web of linear and nonlinear coordinate system transforms.

 * A collection of different types of coordinate system transform classes with unit test coverage
 * Easy methods for mapping coordinate data through these transforms
+* "Coordinate system" type-check-like functionality to find transform disagreements explicitly and early
 * Transform composition and simplification
 * Transforms intelligently map data types including numpy arrays, lists, etc.